JainamBheda/OOPS-Notes-By-Jainam-Bheda/Classes and Objects.md

 }
 ```

-- The above code shows how to create
+- The above code shows how to create the class.
+- You can see the class contains attributes and methods.
+- attributes are like